-The steel steamship Grof Serenyl Bela was launched from the Hartlepool yard of William Gray and Co Ltd on 28th March 1907.
-She measured 331.0′ x 48.3′ x 22.0′ and her tonnage was 3275 gross tons, 2365 net tons for the Atlantic Steam Navigation Company of Fuime in what is now Croatia.
+The steel steamship Grof Serenyl Bela was launched from the Hartlepool yard of William Gray and Co Ltd (Yard No 743) on 28th March 1907.
+She measured 331.0′ x 48.3′ x 22.0′ and her tonnage was 3275 gross tons, 2365 net tons.
 She was powered by a triple expansion steam engine by Central Marine Engineering Ltd., West Hartlepool delivering 292 net horse power.
+She was built on the order of the Atlantic Steam Navigation Company of Fuime in what is now Croatia.

 The Verbormilia was later declared a total wreck and subsequently was extensively salvaged.
 At this point her bell, clearly marked Grof Serenyl Bela, was recovered and now hangs in the clubhouse of the Long Eaton Sea Cadets.
 The remaining scattered wreckage of the Verbormilia lies in shallow water between four and eight metres in approximate position 55° 55.700’N, 002° 16.500’W.